 Ok, so what does this law have to do with sexual assault?
 Courts have interpreted Title IX to require schools to prevent and remedy sexual harassment and violence on campus because it interferes with the learning environment for students based on their gender.

-The Department of Education (DOE) dictates that institutions must have a “prompt and equitable” procedure for resolving complaints of sexual harassment or violence.
-The DOE has also issued informal guidance as to what this procedure should look like, which most universities adopt in order to avoid the revocation of federal funding of all sorts – research grants, financial aid, work study funds, and countless other types of federal money.
+The Department of Education (ED) dictates that institutions must have a “prompt and equitable” procedure for resolving complaints of sexual harassment or violence.
+The ED has also issued informal guidance as to what this procedure should look like, which most universities adopt in order to avoid the revocation of federal funding of all sorts – research grants, financial aid, work-study funds, and countless other types of federal money.

 How is a Title IX hearing different from a criminal trial?

 Even if you have not been formally charged with a crime, your school may still (and probably will) determine that any report of alleged sexual misconduct on campus merits a hearing.
 This hearing will most likely take place before a disciplinary committee, made up of some combination of faculty, staff, and students, depending on your institution.